FrancisBanville/ms_interpreting_probabilities/README.md

 is presented alongside examples of studies that employed them (with specific variables indicated in parentheses, when applicable).
 The study marked with an asterisk has been conducted on binary interaction webs.
-Note that we also included a local web $O$ of observed interactions and a metaweb $M^*$ of potential interactions (representing the *ecological* feasibility of interactions) as they were mentioned in the main text, even though they do not represent the focus of this manuscript. {#tbl:prob}
+Note that we also included the expression for a local web $O$ of observed interactions and a metaweb $M^*$ of potential interactions (representing the *ecological* feasibility of interactions) as they were mentioned in the main text, even though they are not the focus of this manuscript. {#tbl:prob}

 When testing or employing multiple models to estimate local interaction probabilities, rather than selecting a single model that best fits the data,